 Since then I regularly have to endure groups of men with “What Would Jesus Do” tattooed on their large arms who tackle me and force feed me Jello Pudding Cups because they don’t want my “kids” to starve.
 Ironically, I have had to be rushed to the hospital emergency room a few times because I was choking to death on the pudding cups.

 I finally decided how to resolve my dilemma.
-A local clinic researching causes of cancer contacted me and said they thought my slivers were probably just as good brain cells for research.
+A local clinic researching causes of cancer contacted me and said they thought my slivers were probably just as good as brain cells for research.
 At first this caused another round of public outcry for “Jerry’s Kids” from Fox News.
 Bill O’Reilly said I was a bastard for attempting to make millions off the tragic fate of my doomed living tissue.
 I signed a contract with the clinic that I would never receive any payment for my spit-up contribution.
 It worked.
 I take my monthly bag of grayish pink living tissue to the clinic and hope the doctors can find a cure for cancer.
 Bill O’Reilly has forgotten about “Jerry’s Kids” and has gone on to rant about someone else.

 As a footnote, I would like to add that a multi-national holding company bought out the clinic and is now making billions of dollars a year by auctioning off my “kids.”